mcdemarco/the-new-kitchen-cookbook/fish/spicySalmon.md

 ## Variants

 Try it with fresh salmon.
-The original recipe recommended wild caught Alaskan, skin on or off, and did not include cayenne.
+The original recipe recommended wild caught Alaskan, skin on or off, used a whole teaspoon of chipotle chili powder for this much fish (which may work if you can find that exact chili powder), and did not include cayenne.

 Other spice options include a generous coating of [Sri Lankan roasted curry powder](../appetizers/roastedCurryPowder.md), [Moroccan Spice Mix](../vegetables/spiceMix.md), or [Ras el Hanout](https://www.epicurious.com/recipes/food/views/ras-el-hanout-101070).